 If the automated method of creating the FAS username creates one that is offensive or inappropriate.

-If you want to change your username because of a security concern, for example, if you are being harassed, please email email@example.com with a report of the problem.
+If you want to change your username because of a security concern, (e.g., harassment), please email email@example.com with a report of the problem.

 If you fall into one of these categories, please send an e-mail to firstname.lastname@example.org with the following information:

 Harvard University ID number (HUID).

 A time when you will not be logged into your account for approximately three hours during a normal business day.The account cannot be changed while you are logged in (i.e. checking e-mail or using a lab computer).